webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Earth-Elemental.md

 ---
 aliases:
 - Earth Elemental
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/5
 - Creature/Armor/3
 - Creature/Health/30
-title: Earth Elemental
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Earth Elemental
 An excavation, a meteor fall, a still-shuddering earthquake-all these events can summon an earth elemental to take shape and expand the destruction further.